Skip to main content

 The Surface Laptop has two display sizes — 13.8 inches and 15 inches — both in the 3:2 aspect ratio.
 The 13.8-inch display runs at 2304 by 1536 and the 15-inch at 2496 by 1664, which is just slightly less sharp than the MacBook Air’s 13.6-inch 2560 by 1664 and 15.3-inch 2880 by 1864.
 All displays are IPS, and the Surface Laptop displays have the advantage of running at 120Hz compared to the MacBook Air’s displays that are limited to 60Hz.

-The MacBook Air M3 13-inch has an excellent four-speaker audio system that’s better than most competitors, while the 15-inch version has the same six-speaker audio with force-cancelling woofers as in the more expensive MacBook Pros.
+In terms of audio, however, the MacBook Air has a complete advantage.
+The MacBook Air M3 13-inch has an excellent four-speaker audio system that’s better than most competitors, while the 15-inch version has the same six-speaker audio with force-canceling woofers that match the more expensive MacBook Pros.
 That’s the best audio available on laptops today.
-The Surface Laptop has a Omnisonic speakers that project through the keyboard.
-In previous generations, the system has provided good audio but not as good as on the MacBook Air.
+The Surface Laptop has a pair of Omnisonic speakers that project through the keyboard.
+The system provides decent audio, but it’s not on the level of the MacBook Air.

 Portability